Moving can be a stressful time. Use these tips to help reduce the anxiety and prevent unexpected expense.

 - If you need service immediately:

 A company offering the Regulated Rate Option (RRO) can set up an account for you right away, or even backdate if required.
 If you want to switch to a competitive provider at a future date, you can do this after service is set up with the regulated rate provider.
-A competitive company can take from 10 to 90 days to set up services in your name.
+A competitive company can take up to 30 days to set up services in your name.

 Try to call the utility company at least two weeks before you take possession of your home.
 New customers will need to provide their full name and contact information (phone number and email), service address, and desired service start date.
 You may also be asked to provide some type of identification, such as your driver’s licence number.